infinityworks/Guide_Rancher_Monitoring/README.md

 ### Alerting

-Alerting can be achieved through making use of Prometheus's alert-manager container, I've not included it in the build at this stage but this can easily be plugged in.
+Depending on preference, Alerting can be achieved through making use of Prometheus's alert-manager service, or through Grafana's own alerting capability.
+Alerts are a very bespoke output in most cases, as such i've not attempted to pre-bake anything into this guide or catalog item.
+The good news however is that both are good solutions and can be configured easily.

 ### Enabling Prometheus metrics for the Rancher Server